MasterPrem001/hackhazards25-repository/README.md

 Highlight the most important features of your project:

-- ✅ Feature 1
+- ✅ **Real-Time AI Integration**: Seamlessly integrates with advanced AI systems like Groq and Llama models for dynamic problem-solving.
-- ✅ Feature 2
+- ✅ **Actionable Responses**: Utilizes compound-beta to enhance interactions by performing multiple tasks like web searches and code execution.
-- ✅ Feature 3
+- ✅ **User-Friendly Interface**: Clean and responsive front-end design for easy interaction with the application.
-- ✅ Feature 4
+- ✅ **Real-Time Information Access**: Provides accurate and up-to-date responses by fetching real-time data via web search and AI tool integration.

 Add images, GIFs, or screenshots if helpful!